CDNF - In development for Parkinson's disease

 CDNF Clinical Development Status

-A Phase 1-2 randomized, placebo-controlled, double-blind, multicenter clinical study assessed safety and tolerability of intracranial CDNF infusions for the treatment of Parkinson’s disease was recently completed.
+A Phase 1-2 randomized, placebo-controlled, double-blind, multicenter clinical study assessed safety and tolerability of intracranial CDNF infusions for the treatment of Parkinson’s disease was completed in Q3 2020.
 A follow-up study of the subjects is on-going.
 This clinical program was partially financed by the European Union (more details at www.treater.eu).

 As a protein, CDNF has limited access from the blood to the brain due to the blood-brain barrier (BBB).
 Therefore, in the Phase 1-2 clinical study, CDNF was administered using a brain-implanted drug delivery device that directly targets the putamen, a specific nucleus in the brain that is affected in Parkinson’s disease.
 However, this route of administration does not allow treatment of early-stage Parkinson’s patients, which would be the optimal patient population for a neurorestorative treatment aiming to rejuvenate the remaining dopamine neurons.
 In later stages of disease, there are less surviving dopamine neurons left to rescue which may reduce the efficacy of treatments like CDNF.
 Herantis is currently exploring other less invasive, more patient-friendly ways to deliver CDNF to patients.
 This includes certain parenteral routes and intranasal administration.